 Hydrographic survey is the science of measurement and features description present underwater that affect maritime navigation, dredging, marine construction, offshore oil exploration/offshore oil drilling and related activities.
-Conducted under authority concerns, Hydrography is mainly carried out by means of sensors, sounding or electronic sensor system for shallow water.
+Understanding why hydrography survey is important helps explain its use in these essential undertakings.
+Authority concerns oversee hydrography, which relies primarily on sensors, sounding methods, and electronic sensing systems for shallow-water surveys.

-Hydrography is performed to map the under-water bottom with a high level of accuracy that help correlation and interpretation of the data obtained from other methods that measure thickness from the bottom, which yield sub-bottom information and allow a quality check of the results.
+Hydrography maps the underwater bottom with a high level of accuracy, enabling the correlation and interpretation of data obtained from other methods that measure thickness from the seabed, generate sub-bottom information, and support quality checks of the results.

-Since the surface being mapped cannot be observed directly or occupied, it is necessary to infer topography from depth measurements of deducing underwater topography from numerous discrete observations of depth at positions throughout the survey area.
+Because surveyors cannot directly observe or occupy the submerged surface, they infer topography from depth measurements by deducing underwater terrain from numerous discrete depth observations taken across the survey area.
 The activity uses the raw data collected through hydrographic survey into information usable by the end user.
 However, the quality of its product depends on the accuracy and density of these observations.
 But why is it important to keep under water features and measurement in check?

 Importance of Hydrography

 Ships and fishing boats use hydrographs to establish whether an area is safe to head into, either in advance or while on the water.
 It is important to obtain the underwater measurement and description of the physical features of oceans, seas, coastal areas, lakes and rivers, as well as with the prediction of their change over time, for the primary purpose of safety of navigation and in support of all other marine.
-While the objective is to delineate the shape of a portion of the earth’s surface concealed by water, a strong emphasis is placed on soundings, shorelines, tides, currents, seabed and submerged obstructions that relate to the previously mentioned activities.
+While the objective is to delineate the shape of a portion of the earth’s surface concealed by water, practitioners place strong emphasis on soundings, shorelines, tides, currents, seabed conditions, and submerged obstructions, as these elements directly support the activities described above.

 Navigation

 According to Jennifer Birdsall, Seafloor Systems Inc. Marketing Coordinator, Hydrographic Survey serves an extremely important function due to its inherent association with ocean going vessels.
-To ensure that large vessels fully laden with petroleum products passes unobstructed and undamaged through navigational channels and canals, highly accurate surveys are required on a consistent basis.
+To ensure that large vessels fully laden with petroleum products pass unobstructed and undamaged through navigational channels and canals, surveyors must conduct highly accurate surveys on a consistent basis.

 Seafloor Systems has a wide dealer network in Africa as well as extensive users in the Civil Construction and Mining industries.
 Their Seafloor USV and Echosounder products have found use in Egypt, Mozambique, Morocco, South Africa, and Zimbabwe.